medic/cht-interoperability/docs/workflow.md

 ### Organisation Resource

-The FHIR Organization resource represents a group of people or entities that share a common purpose or focus.
-It contains information such as the organization's name, type, and contact details.
+The FHIR `Organization` resource represents a group of people or entities with a common purpose or focus.
+It contains the organization's name, type, and contact details.
 This resource is often used in healthcare settings to represent healthcare providers, hospitals, clinics, and other organizations involved in patient care.
-In the LTFU system it represents the requesting system and it points to the callback url of the requesting system.
+In the LTFU workflow, it represents the **Requesting System**, and it points to its callback URL.

 #### `POST ${OPENHIM_ENDPOINT}/organization`